EvidentSecurity/esp-sdk-ruby/docs/CustomComplianceDomainsApi.md

 id = 56 # Integer | Custom Compliance Domain ID

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_controls See Including Objects for more information.
+  custom_compliance_standard_id: 56, # Integer | The ID of the Custom Compliance Standard this custom domain belongs to
   identifier: "identifier_example", # String | The identifier of this custom domain
-  custom_compliance_standard_id: 56, # Integer | The ID of the Custom Compliance Standard this custom domain belongs to
   name: "name_example", # String | Name
-  position: 56, # Integer | The position of this custom domain within the custom standard
+  position: 56 # Integer | The position of this custom domain within the custom standard }
-  include: "include_example" # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_controls See Including Objects for more information.
-}

 begin